benwatsonuk/calc-test/README.md

 That's it!
 Navigate to the stated port and try out some basic calculations.

+### Notes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+I wouldn't recommend using this calculator for anything important 😂